poetry

 Getting the same things you have for a while

-Then head on home to stare at another screen
+Then head on home to stare at the next screen

 Sitting on that sofa still wanting to scream